 Data on the Cost of International Arbitration

-The CIArb Costs of International Arbitration Survey, based on 254 arbitrations conducted between 1991 and 2010, contains perhaps the most extensive analysis of the cost of international arbitration to date.
-The survey included data from ICC, LCIA, LMAA, AAA, SCC, ad hoc and other types of arbitrations, finding the overall average cost of international arbitration to be approximately GBP 1,580,000 (USD 2.6 million or EUR 2 million using recent exchange rates) for Claimants, and approximately 10% less for Respondents.
-These figures remain similar in more recent surveys, although the cost of investment arbitration is higher and individual disputes may cost significantly less.
+Prior to the explosion of boutique arbitration practices, the CIArb Costs of International Arbitration Survey, based on 254 arbitrations conducted between 1991 and 2010, contained perhaps the most extensive analysis of the cost of international arbitration to date.
+The survey included data from ICC, LCIA, LMAA, AAA, SCC, ad hoc and other types of arbitrations, finding the overall average cost of international arbitration to be approximately GBP 1,580,000 (USD 2.6 million or EUR 2 million using historical exchange rates) for claimants, and approximately 10% less for respondents.
+These figures remained similar in later surveys, although the cost of investment arbitration was higher and individual disputes could cost significantly less.

 The breakdown of how much each party spent, on the basis of three ranges of amounts in dispute, is shown in the table below, taken from the CIArb Survey.

 While not insignificant, arbitrator fees and administrative expenses (common costs) represented only 20% of total costs of international arbitration according to the findings of the survey.
 This corresponds to previous findings of the ICC, which similarly determined that ICC arbitrator fees and administrative expenses account for roughly 18% of the costs of arbitration.

 The full CIArb Costs of International Arbitration Survey 2011 is shown below.
 More recent data would be useful, however, to confirm more current trends.